Sjögren's disease: Signs and symptoms

-The hallmark symptom of Sjögren syndrome is dry mouth and keratoconjunctivitis sicca (dry eyes).
+The hallmark symptom of Sjögren's disease is dry mouth and keratoconjunctivitis sicca (dry eyes).
 Vaginal dryness, dry skin, and dry nose may also occur.
 Other organs of the body may also be affected, including the kidneys, blood vessels, lungs, liver, pancreas, and brain.

-Skin dryness in some people with SS may be the result of lymphocytic infiltration into skin glands.
-The symptoms may develop insidiously, with the diagnosis often not considered for several years because sicca may be attributed to medications, a dry environment, or aging, or may be regarded as not of a severity warranting the level of investigation necessary to establish the presence of the underlying autoimmune disorder.
+In some people with Sjögren's disease, skin dryness may be the result of lymphocytic infiltration into skin glands.
+The symptoms may develop insidiously, with the diagnosis often not considered for several years because sicca (dryness) may be attributed to medications, a dry environment, or aging, or may be regarded as not of a severity warranting the level of investigation necessary to establish the presence of the underlying autoimmune disorder.